 - a.
-This document supersedes and cancels Navigation and Vessel Inspection Circular (NVIC) No. 08-04, Change 1 and provides guidance on the parallel agreements the United States of America (US) has with the European Community (EC) and with the European Free Trade Association (EFTA) countries which are part of the European Economic Area (EEA) on the Mutual Recognition of Certificates of Conformity for Marine Equipment as allowed by Title 46 Code of Federal Regulation (CFR) subpart 159.003. - b.
-The objectives of the two mutual recognition agreements (MRAs) are to facilitate US -EC and US - EEA EFTA trade in marine equipment and to promote bilateral cooperation on international marine equipment regulations.
-The two agreements allow a manufacturer to reach both the US and European (EC and EEA EFTA member states) markets on the basis of demonstrating compliance with one set of regulatory requirements.
+This document revises Navigation and Vessel Inspection Circular (NVIC) No. 02-19 and provides guidance on the parallel agreements the United States of America (US) has with the United Kingdom of Great Britain and Northern Ireland (UK), the European Community (EC) and with the European Free Trade Association (EFTA) countries which are part of the European Economic Area (EEA) on the Mutual Recognition of Certificates of Conformity for Marine Equipment as allowed by Title 46 Code of Federal Regulation (CFR) subpart 159.003. - b.
+The objectives of the mutual recognition agreements (MRAs) are to facilitate US UK, US EC and US EEA EFTA trade in marine equipment and to promote bilateral cooperation on international marine equipment regulations.
+The agreements allow a manufacturer to reach the US, UK, and European (EC and EEA EFTA Member States) markets on the basis of demonstrating compliance with one set of regulatory requirements.
 This can directly lead to a reduction of costs for manufacturers in terms of testing and certification. - c.
-The two agreements are commonly referred to as the "MRA on marine equipment" and are simply referred to as the "MRAs" in this Navigation and Vessel Inspection Circular.
+The agreements are commonly referred to as the "MRA on marine equipment" and are simply referred to as the "MRAs" in this Navigation and Vessel Inspection Circular.
+The mutual recognition agreement between the US and the UK was signed on February 14, 2019 and became effective on January 1, 2021.
 The mutual recognition agreement between the US and the EC was signed on February 27, 2004 and became effective on July 1, 2004.
-The mutual recognition agreement between the US and Norway, Iceland and Liechtenstein, which represent the EEA EFTA member states was signed on October 17, 2005, and became effective on March 1, 2006.
+The mutual recognition agreement between the US and Norway, Iceland and Liechtenstein, which represent the EEA EFTA Member States, was signed on October 17, 2005, and became effective on March 1, 2006.
+The European regulations governing marine equipment were updated in 2014, and as a result, these agreements were updated.
+The updated agreements became effective on February 18, 2019, and February 22, 2019, respectively.
+The updated agreements with the EC, signed by the European Union (EU), and EFTA also expanded the types of equipment covered under the MRA.

-DIST RIBUT ION - - SDL No. 1 69
+DISTE RIBUT ION - - SDL No. 1 69

-а b С d е f g h i j k Ι m n 0 р q r S t u v w х У z
+а b С d е f g h i j k I m n 0 р q r S t u ٧ W Х У Z

-А
+Α

-В Х Х Х Х
+В X X X X

-С Х Х Х Х
+С X X X X

 D

-Е Х Х Х
+Е X X X

 F

 G

-Н Х
+Н X

 NON-STANDARD DISTRIBUTION